MirrasHue/MirrasENGINE/README.md

 ## Features

+* Cross-platform (Windows and Linux)
 * OpenGL renderer (shapes, textures, shaders)
-* On Windows, main loop does not block upon window events (resizing or dragging, e.g.)
+* On Windows, the application does not block upon window events (resizing, dragging or holding window buttons/borders)
 * Sharp text rendering with _msdfgen_
 * ImGui rendering
+* Scene management with ECS (WIP)
+* Editor (WIP)

 And more to come...